Travel Trailer Layout

 In RVs generally, sideways-located double beds are shorter than single beds.
 This is because space is needed at their end for access and bed-making.
 Single beds are generally better for taller people (unless the double bed is extendable or part of a slide-out).

 Almost all RVs have substantial under-bed storage.
 This is fine with motorhomes where weight location is not critical.
-Heavy stuff, however, must never be located at the rear end of a caravan.
+Heavy stuff, however, must never be located at the rear end of a travel trailer.
 It seriously prejudices its stability.
-Pop-top caravans and camper trailers generally lack above eye-level storage.
+Pop-top travel trailers and camper trailers generally lack above eye-level storage.

 First-time owners tend to carry far more than they need.
 Civilisation does not stop at the end of a motorway.
 Unless driving in the true outback one week’s supplies is all that needed.